martyboggs/threejs-world/_posts/2017-02-02-skeletal-animation-and-morph-targets-with-tweenjs-threejs.md

 **Delay** your tween or **repeat** it.
 There are also callbacks: **onUpdate** and **onComplete** at your disposal.

-**Relative tweens** can be performed by making the destination a string with units. '+10' will move 10 pixels from its current position and stop.
+**Relative tweens** can be performed by making the destination a string with + or -. '+10' will move the object 10 pixels from its current position and stop.
 Repeats will start from this position and move ANOTHER 10 pixels. **Gravy!**

 To do more than one tween, use the onComplete to start a new tween or use an **array in the destination object**.
 How Tween.js moves between these tweens can be customized too.